jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 >   vote, but women as well?
 >   - What about African Americans—and recently arrived aliens?
 >   - Or children?
-> - If there was a “right” to suffrage, wast it not wrong or immoral to
+> - If there was a “right” to suffrage, was it not wrong or immoral to
 >   deprive any group or individual of that right?
 > - How could one justify denying anyone his or her natural —or socially
 >   acknowledged— rights?